The Weez Project was set up in memory of Jamie Bruno.

 We also campaign for suicide prevention and improved mental health support for young people.

-The Weez Project has partnered with Mind HK, a mental health charity (S88 registered – 91/16471) in Hong Kong with the vision to ensure no one faces a mental health problem alone.
-Mind HK hope to improve awareness of mental health and mental health conditions, remove the associated stigma, and provide talking therapy, with the aim of achieving the best mental health for all in Hong Kong.
+The Weez Project is now partnering with Mind HK – a S88 registered charity aims to ensure no one in Hong Kong faces a mental health problem alone.
+Through their work, Mind HK hope to improve awareness of mental health and mental health conditions, remove the associated stigma, and provide talking therapy, with the aim of achieving the best mental health for all in Hong Kong

-The Weez Project supports iACT – stands for Improving Access to Community Therapies.
+The Weez Project is now supporting the Mind HK psychological support service, Improving Access to Community Therapies (iACT®), which stands for Improving Access to Community Therapies.
 Developed by Mind HK, iACT utilises an internationally recognised stepped care model that has been successfully implemented in various countries.
-This approach draws inspiration from the long-established Talking Therapies initiative in the UK (formerly known as the Improving Access to Psychological Therapies, IAPT) and New Access in Australia, both designed to provide mental health support to those in need.
+Proceeds from the Weez Walk will be used to support this programme in providing free psychological talk therapy to people in need.